allenyin55/academy-live-events-fork/README.md

 From the `academy-live-events` repo (i.e., where _this_ README lives), copy the `ray-project` folder here to the work (current) directory.
 I actually try to keep them in sync, but consider the `academy-live-events` to be _canonical_.

+The following commands assume that the `academy-live-events` directory is a _sibling_ to your work directory.
+Edit to taste...

 ```shell
 rm -rf ray-project
 cp -r ../academy-live-events/ray-project ray-project
 ```

-Edit to taste.
+Edit the contents of `ray-project` to taste.
 In particular, consider the following:

 1. Delete `ray-project/project-id` if any.
 	* If you see a warning _This project has been registered by somebody else or has been deleted.
 Do you want to re-register it? [y/N]:_ when you run the the project create command below, it's because an old `project-id` file was found.